jilbear1/dapenglogistics2022/README.md

         - **Re-Organizing Capability**: Allows customers to reorganize their stored items.
         - **Inventory Management**: Enables customers to manage their inventory within their own accounts.

+## Technical Details

+- **Backend**: The backend of DL2022 uses REST API to handle requests and render data.
+- **Database**: The application leverages AWS MySQL Cloud Service for database management.
+- **Frontend**: The pages are rendered using Handlebars, a templating engine that facilitates dynamic rendering of necessary framework parts.

 This dual-interface approach ensures that both admins and clients can efficiently manage their respective tasks within the Dapeng Logistics ecosystem.

 # Cloud Service Setup Guide